-- Performance returns are net of investment management fees. - Calculated returns may differ from the manager's due to differences in security pricing and/or cash flows. - Manager and index data represent the most current available at the time of report publication. - Hedge fund and private capital manager market values and rates of return may be based on estimates and may be revised until completion of an annual audit by the manager. - For managers and indices that report returns on a lag, 0.0% is utilized for the most recent time period until the actual return data are reported. - The fiscal year ends in June.
+- Calculated returns may differ from the manager's due to differences in security pricing and/or cash flows. - Manager and index data represent the most current available at the time of report publication. - Hedge fund and private capital manager market values and rates of return may be based on estimates and may be revised until completion of an annual audit by the manager. - For managers and indices that report returns on a lag, 0.0% is utilized for the most recent time period until the actual return data are reported.

+The fiscal year ends in June.